zymbit-applications/aws-credentials-provider/README.md

 # How to integrate Zymbit with AWS Credentials Provider
+This exact same tutorial is on https://community.zymbit.com/t/1144.
+It looks much better there.
 # Introduction
 ---
 It is impossible to guarantee the successful operation of a remote device indefinitely.
 The number of ways a device can be attacked may be infinite.
 The highest security standard then must assume remote devices can be penetrated at any time and plan for their failure.